-- 1. District staff are prohibited from posting data, documents, photographs or inappropriate information on any social media platform that might result in a disruption of classroom activity or that violates State or Federal law relating to staff and student privacy.
+- District staff are prohibited from posting data, documents, photographs or inappropriate information on any social media platform that might result in a disruption of classroom activity or that violates State or Federal law relating to staff and student privacy.
 The Superintendent/designee has full discretion in determining when a disruption of classroom activity has occurred. - 2.
 District staff is prohibited from providing personal social media passwords to students. - 3.
 Fraternization between District staff and students via the internet, personal email accounts, text messaging, personal social media and other modes of virtual technology is also prohibited. - 4.
 Access of personal social media during school hours is prohibited.

 Violation of the prohibitions listed above will result in staff and/or student discipline in accordance with State law, Board policies and regulations, the staff and student codes of conduct and handbooks and/or staff negotiated agreements.
+Violations by staff also may be reported to the State Board of Education for further investigation.
 Nothing in this policy prohibits District staff and students from the use of education websites and/or use of social media created for curricular, cocurricular or extracurricular purposes.